Why Female Foundry?

 Based in London, UK, Agata Nowicka is a three-time entrepreneur, an angel investor, and a startup advisor.

-Prior to setting up Female Foundry, Agata founded CushiCush, a consumer goods brand in Hong Kong, and most recently, Pixel, a blockchain fintech platform.
+Prior to starting Female Foundry, Agata founded CushiCush, an e-commerce platform in Hong Kong, and most recently, Pixel, a blockchain capital markets fintech platform.

-Additionally, Agata serves as an advisor to several early-stage startups focused on the Future of Food, Marketplaces, and Fintech.
+Agata serves as an advisor to several early-stage startups focused on the development of Web3, the Future of Food, Marketplaces, and Fintech.

-a mentor and speaker at various workshops, startup competitions, and accelerators.
+a mentor and speaker at startup judge panels, accelerators, hackatons and demo days accelerators.

 Techstars: Startup Mentor